NateIF22/FlashcardApp/README.md

 # FlashcardApp
-A simple flashcard application for use practacing learning words and concepts.
+A simple flashcard application for use learning words and concepts.
+Create decks of flashcards for specific categories and practice them.